ClaraLeDraoulec/BLM-Data-Story/index.md

 ![This is an image](./photo/big_names.png)

 Here are all the occurrences of quotations talking about the BLM movement and police brutality, on top of which we can see the dates at which the most mediatized victims of police abuse died, and also the protestation of Colin Kaepernick.
-It clearly appears that the pic in occurrences of our topic matches those dates.
+It clearly appears that the pic in occurrences of our topic matches those dates, this emphasizes the fact that our speakers tend to discuss police brutality only because some totally unjustified deaths remind them that racism is all over the country.

 The quotations we had were only covering the years from 2015 to 2020.
 Nevertheless, victims of police violence did not start in 2015.
 And some tragic victims of racism that died in the years before 2015 still have an impact today.
 For example, the filtered dataset is refering a lot to Trayvon Martin, a young boy killed in February 2012 and whose killer was never charged with murder.
 His name is specifically mentionned in the days following the particular dates we selected.